FAQ Regarding the Fingerprint Requirement for Applicants, Registrants and Licensees

 Effective March 4, 2011, as a condition of license or registration renewal, Board licensees and registrants who have not previously submitted fingerprints to the Department of Justice (DOJ) or for whom an electronic fingerprint record does not exist must submit a set of fingerprints to the DOJ, as directed by the board, for the purpose of conducting a criminal history record check.

 The most commonly asked questions are as follows:

 1. Do I need to be fingerprinted again?

 If you were issued a license or registration prior to 2000 you will be required to submit an electronic record of your fingerprints.
-In addition, the Board of Psychology has identified other licensees and psychological assistants who may have been issued a license or registration after 2000 that require electronic record of their fingerprints.
+In addition, the Board of Psychology has identified other licensees and psychological associates who may have been issued a license or registration after 2000 that require electronic record of their fingerprints.
 Notices and the proper forms and instructions were sent to those licensees and registrants in January 2012.

 2. My license is currently on inactive status.
 Do I still need to comply?

 No. However, if you decide to reactivate or renew your license on active status you will need to comply with this new requirement.

 3. I reside outside of California.
 Am I still required to complete the Live Scan process?